smudge-js/smudge/notes/notes.md

 ####################################
 ## Todo / Clean Up / Refactor

+x.move buffer_width* into Framebuffer
+    x.this is in the PBR1.ts now, but couples much better to Framebuffer.
+This would also allow for different oversampling amounts per buffer.

 .refactor the geo into a class
     x.basics
     .move set vertex and uv attribs and drawArrays (drawIndexed) into geo class?

+.add human readable names to object wrappers, to make debug messages much clearer. e.g. Framebuffer.name = "albedo"

 .pbr.show* and pbr.get* functions are looking like they belong to pbr_ui not pbr

-.move buffer_width* into Framebuffer
-    .this is in the PBR1.ts now, but couples much better to Framebuffer.
-This would also allow for different oversampling amounts per buffer.

-.RESEARCH webgl renderbuffer MSAA (http://www.realtimerendering.com/blog/webgl-2-new-features/)
+.needs better app.ts sketch.ts interface. right now you can't have each sketch determine its size, etc.

 .I've got this
     const gl2 = gl as any;
     but could probably get rid of that if i uncommented out the ext and gl2 parts of the webgl.d.ts

-.add human readable names to object wrappers, to make debug messages much clearer. e.g. Framebuffer.name = "albedo"
+.RESEARCH webgl renderbuffer MSAA (http://www.realtimerendering.com/blog/webgl-2-new-features/)

 ####################################
 ## Research Leads